Good afternoon (or morning or evening depending where you are and when you are reading this).

 The order of the games/drills are the order in which they came to my inbox.
 I promise you, there is no favouritism going on here.
 Enjoy.

 Equipment needed: 24 tennis balls, 8-12 cones, 2 heavy Medicine Balls

-Get 4 cones and set it up in a square with each cone roughly10 meters apart.
+Get 4 cones and set them up in a square with each cone roughly 10 meters apart.
 Adjust depending on how many people you have.